IRMAA: How to Avoid Medicare Surcharges

 · The loss of income-producing property beyond beneficiary control (such as a disaster, theft, or similar circumstances)

-· An employer settlement payment wherein you or your spouse receive a settlement from an employer (or former employer) due to said employer’s bankruptcy or reorganization
+· An employer settlement payment wherein you or your spouse receives a settlement from an employer (or former employer) due to said employer’s bankruptcy or reorganization

 Understanding healthcare costs is critical for successful retirement planning.
 While jumping into a higher tax bracket is a good problem to have, doing so can unfortunately trigger these Medicare surcharges and thus require you to pay hundreds of extra dollars a month.
 Fortunately, the various strategies we just outlined can minimize (or even avoid!) these fees.